Narconon Helps Addicts Regain Trust

 The typical addict has built an entire house of carefully constructed deception.
 Eventually, inevitably, this house topples like a deck of cards.
 And when it topples, he’s surrounded by friends and family who once supported him.
-However now they find his word to be absolutely worthless.
+However, now they find his word to be absolutely worthless.

 The lies and deception that allow the addict to continue his habit worsen his problems with loved ones and his community and drag him down further with every lie.
-Eventually the drug abuser can’t hide the drug use any more.
+Eventually, the drug abuser can’t hide the drug use anymore.
 When the truth is finally revealed, he’s left with no one he can trust and no one who trusts him.

 It’s vital for our clients to gain the communication skills they need to put things back on track.
 There’s a training course specifically designed to instill these skills in each person on the program.
 Gaining these skills is the first step toward addressing and repairing relationship problems.

 Each person also learns how any difficult situation can be turned around—even situations where you have lost the trust of those you love.
 It’s also vital for each person to regain his own self-respect.
 Once a person has his own personal integrity back, he has the strength he needs to begin to rebuild these relationships.

-Each of these smaller accomplishments and skills that are learned add up to a person who understands how to successfully live a sober life.
+Each of these smaller accomplishments and skills that are learned adds up to a person who understands how to successfully live a sober life.
 That’s when a person is ready to go back home and restore his friendships within the family and out in the community.